naitikgautam869-cpu/Btech-Assignments/README.md

 # BTech Assignments

-This repository contains all my college assignment PDFs, organized by subject.
+This repository contains all my college assignment.